rsvim/rsvim.github.io/docs/api/introduction.md

 # Introduction

-For most general script programming languages such as [python](https://www.python.org/), builtin types/classes/functions (for example [`len`](https://docs.python.org/3/library/functions.html#len)) and standard library (for example [`datetime`](https://docs.python.org/3/library/datetime.html#module-datetime)) are shipped with interpreters.
-Javascript runtime plays a similar role, the difference is the js engine is provided by a third-party library, i.e. the **V8** js engine.
-Js engine covers [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/) standard, while js runtime provides a standard library, schedules async tasks within event loop, fills in many other gaps.
+For most general script programming languages such as [python](https://www.python.org/), builtin types/classes/functions (e.g. [`len`](https://docs.python.org/3/library/functions.html#len)) and standard library (e.g. [`datetime`](https://docs.python.org/3/library/datetime.html#module-datetime)) are shipped with interpreters.
+JavaScript runtime plays a similar role, the difference is that the js language is defined by [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/) standard and implemented by many open source projects, [V8](https://v8.dev/) js engine is the most prestigious one.
+While js runtime provides a standard library, schedules async tasks and fills in many other gaps.
 The standard library mainly includes:

 - [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API): Most popular javascript-based runtimes share a compatible implementations today.
-- Runtime APIs: Different runtimes provide have their own specific APIs, i.e. browsers such Chrome/Firefox provide the `document` DOM tree APIs, server-side runtimes such as node/deno provide their own APIs to manage the operating systems.
+- Specific APIs: Different runtimes provide have their own specific APIs, i.e. browsers such Chrome/Firefox provide the `document` DOM tree APIs, server-side runtimes such as node/deno provide their own APIs to manage the operating systems.

 This chapter references all the APIs provided by the Rsvim editor.